 Download In Colab Env

 For downloading dataset you can use wget to fetch zip file and then can unzip to a directory.
+We can download dataset from google tensorflow dataset using url and then extract data in colab.

 You can download zip file and extract it, after extracting you can upload you data folder to your google drive and mount it using this package provided by google colab.